Blosc/caterva-scipy21/caterva_workshop.md

 #### ironArray Community Edition

 ironArray Community Edition (or CE for short) is the open source counterpart of ironArray.
+It has been developed to mimic the same API than h5py or Zarr.
 It implements the support for simple and double floating-point data using a metalayer.
 With ironArray CE you can extract slices from floating-point datasets in a simple way!

+For more information about ironArray Community Edition, see: https://ironarray.io/products

 ```{code-cell} ipython3
 # import iarrayce as ia